 If you need to re-run the initial setup process open the Context Menu on Plexus, select Settings and activate Repeat configuration on the next run.
-(You can open the Context Menu pressing C on the keyboard, right-click on the mouse, long-pressing on touch devices, or the menu key on the remote.)
+(You can open the Context Menu pressing C on the keyboard, long-pressing on touch devices, or the menu key on the remote.)

 Setting up AceStream and SopCast for Plexus

 When installing Plexus on Android, it’ll automatically install SopCast engine but you’ll have to manually install the AceStream engine as an Android App.
 Keep in mind that you’ll also have manually launch the AceStream Engine app before launching Kodi when you want to use Plexus.
 Let’s run Plexus first.